dougkavanagh/ocean-ts-integration/projects/smart-server/README.md

 ngrok http YOUR_PORT

 This will create a temporary public HTTPS URL for your SMART server.
 Copy and paste the HTTPS URL into the "Webhook Endpoint - Request URL" field in Ocean Admin Portal.

+### Points of Configuration

+There are several areas within this project that a real EMR will want to adapt in particular:

+- patient-service.ts - to handle the loading of patient data from the database
+- patient-everything-fhir-handler.ts and patient-fhir-handler.ts - to customize the fetching and mapping of patient FHIR resources from the EMR/EHR's database and domain model
+- client-service.ts - used to determine which SMART app clients (as determined by client_id and client_secret) are supported by this SMART server.
+- authorization-code-service - used to generate and store authorization codes for OAuth2.
+This is an in-memory reference implementation only.